 They already make stingray “boots”, but these are stiff and not pliable enough to be used by surfers… They are made for fisherman that wade in stingray-populated rivers.

-I’ve started using wetsuit booties with the thickest reinforced rubber possible… in my case, it involved a pair of Hotline booties.
+I’ve started using wetsuit booties with the thickest reinforced rubber possible… in my case, it involved an old pair of Hotline booties.

 I knew that stingrays share some biology with sharks: Namely the electroreceptors (called “ampullae of Lorenzini”) that sharks use to locate food.

 I recalled a recent episode on The Discovery Channel’s Shark Week about how they were successfully using magnets to deter sharks:

 I thought, Let’s glue some magnets to the booties!

 After some research, I found out that N52 rare-earth magnets are some of the strongest grade magnets available, so I ordered some.